Calle-Lundqvist/StarcraftBW_bot/README.md

 # Starcraft BroodWar bot.
 Project in KTH course DD2438.
 We (me and Minghua Lu) were group 5.
+Our task was to program a bot to play Starcraft: Brood War and play a tournament against the other groups in the course.
+We managed to win all of our games in the final.

 ## Abstract from the report
 With e-sports getting popular over the years, there has been an incentive to create artificial intelligence that can beat humans, either